straightVibing/Initial-Report/Initial Report.md

 - NEEDS MORE DETAIL
 - Comment on the fact that most implementations have basic implementation of what happens in a biofilm
 - Either taken from literature or assumptions
-- In-depth Analysis of biofilm is very rarely considered - metioned later on
+- In-depth Analysis of biofilm is very rarely considered - mentioned later on
 - Comment on that

 - @Yujin2019